rockleaks/network/README.md

     unzip network.zip
     ```

-3. Navigate to the directory
+6. Navigate to the directory

    `cd network-main/src`

-4. To display all the files in the directory
+7. To display all the files in the directory

    - On Windows Command Prompt: `dir`
-   - On Windows Powershell: `dir` Or `ls`
+   - On Windows Powershell: `dir` _OR_ `ls`
    - On Linux/MacOS: `ls`

 ## For Downloading PDF material